michaelbrownsf/michaelbrownsf.github.io/_posts/blog/2015-07-15-JQuery-weary.markdown

 date:   2015-07-15
 categories: blog
 ---
 Yesterday Aaron taught us some light Jquery using us as actors to illustrate firing an event and the resuting action.
-That all made sense.
+That all made sense.<!-- more -->

 Today, however, we delved a little deeper and I'm completely lost.

 <p data-height="268" data-theme-id="0" data-slug-hash="rVKbYv" data-default-tab="result" data-user="michaelbrownsf" class='codepen'>See the Pen <a href='http://codepen.io/michaelbrownsf/pen/rVKbYv/'>rVKbYv</a> by Michael Brown (<a href='http://codepen.io/michaelbrownsf'>@michaelbrownsf</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 In this pen I'm taking the gear menu from my GoodReads.com redesign and giving it a function.
 This one was easy enough to pull off.

 In my GoodReads.com redesign I also wanted to save some real estate for some much needed white space.
 So I thought about having the books information populate on top of its image when you clicked it.